adtzlr/fiberreinforcedrubber/README.md

 Edit and run the scripts `script_test-specimen-simulation.py` and `script_test-specimen-strain.py`.

 # Results
-The script generates deformed views on the test specimen and the force-displacement characteristic curves of the test specimen.
+The script generates deformed views on the test specimen, force-displacement characteristic curves of the test specimen as well as plots of the strain distribution.
 Results are stored in [results/](results/).

 ## Deformed Views